It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

-This individual cell can expand exponentially to generate large numbers of bacteria, each of which contains copies of the original recombinant molecule.
+This individual cell can expand exponentially to generate large numbers of bacteria, each containing copies of the original recombinant molecule.
 Therefore, both the resulting bacterial population and the recombinant DNA molecule are commonly referred to as “clones.”

 Strictly speaking, recombinant DNA refers to DNA molecules, while molecular cloning refers to the experimental methods used to assemble them.